framely/community/docs/reference/platform/multilingual.md

 ### Remove Language

-Remove a language means you will delete the corresponding language bot.
+Removing a language means you will delete the corresponding language bot.
 To delete a language-specific bot:
-1. Switch the language bot you want to delete.
+1. Switch to the language bot you want to delete.
 2. Head to the **Settings** page
 3. Scroll down to the bottom of the page and click **Delete Project**.